Betty7JamesR/Berkeley_SideChat_WebHole/webhole-master/README.md

 # The Seed

-A refined version of the front-end code used at #PKU Helper#.
+A refined version of the front-end code used at #Uc Berkeley Helper, or #UC berkeley Sidechat#

 **Note that this repository does not belong to any website.
 Developers of this repository take no responsibility of contents on websites using it.**

  We do not provide any kind of tech support.
 Use at your own risk.

 ## Installation

-A corresponding backend server is required to host APIs for the front-end code.
-Visit [jimmielin/the-light](https://github.com/jimmielin/the-light) for setup instructions for backend server.

 Install `nodejs` and run `npm install` to install requirements.